EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 (B) corresponds to the retrieval of the keying material to protect the publication end-to-end with the subscribers (see {{oscon}}), and uses {{I-D.ietf-ace-key-groupcomm}}.
 The details are defined in {{retr-cosekey}}.

-An example of the payload of an Authorization + Key Distribution Request and corresponding Response for a Publisher is specified in {{fig-post-as2}} and {{fig-resp-as2}}.
+An example of the payload of an Authorization + Joining Request and corresponding Response for a Publisher is specified in {{fig-post-as2}} and {{fig-resp-as2}}, where SIG is a signature computed using the private key associated to the public key and the algorithm in "client_cred".

 ~~~~~~~~~~~~
 {
-  "grant_type" : "client_credentials",
   "scope" : ["Broker1/Temp", "publisher"],
-  "type" = 1,
   "client_id" : "publisher1",
   "client_cred" :
     { / COSE_Key /